crespoter/Opengl-Last_Orb/README.md

 LAST ORB

-This game focuses on controlling a spaceship to out the opposing spaceship .
-The world would be too dark to see without the flashligh
+This is an opengl(3.3) project which involves controlling a spaceship and shooting down hazards and enemies Models are loaded using assimp and lighting is done using phong method.